 For names that are generic, descriptive, or otherwise non-distinctive, you might consider applying to register with a unique/distinctive design.
 If you have a logo that incorporates your name, for example, you might benefit from applying to register that versus just the name itself.
 This allows you to just disclaim those words, and you can still potentially register the logo on the Principal Register.

 You should be aware that when you disclaim a word or words in your mark, you are giving up exclusive rights to those words.
 In most cases, these are words you wouldn’t be able to gain exclusive rights to anyway.
 However, this is an important decision, and you should consult with a trademark attorney before agreeing to a disclaimer.
 The Examining Attorney could be wrong, and if so you may unnecessarily be giving up important trademark rights in your name.

-While you might have to disclaim rights to the words in your name, those words are still protected as they are used in your design mark.
+While you might have to disclaim rights to the words in your name, those words are still protected as they are used in your design marks.
 This might seem like a contradiction… and you would be right.
 The disclaimer means you do not claim rights to the specific words by themselves, but only as they are used in the context of your logo.
-In fact, the disclaimed words in a design mark can actually be used as a basis for the Trademark Office to reject applications for other trademark using those words.
+In fact, the disclaimed words in design marks can actually be used as a basis for the Trademark Office to reject applications for other trademarks using those words.

 If your trademark is descriptive (not generic), you might choose between taking this approach and registration of your mark on the Supplemental Register.
 The Principal Register offers broader protections, so generally I believe registering a design mark and getting those protections is a better option.